19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Best Months to Visit (When to Visit)

 Alaskan summers are very short, usually between June and August.
-Yup, the weather remains chilly throughout the month of May.
+Yup, the weather remains chilly throughout May.

-For this reason, the peak tourist reason are the months of June through August for lovers of the Midnight Sun and around February through March for Northern Lights chasers.
+For this reason, the peak tourist months are June through August for lovers of the Midnight Sun and February through March for Northern Lights chasers.

-This is the high season due to ideal weather conditions, not to mention the midnight sun that keeps the city in the light all day long.
-The obvious drawback to summer vacation in Fairbanks is the increased prices as well as the crowd.
+This is the high season due to ideal weather conditions, not to mention the midnight sun that keeps the city in the light all day.

-Surprisingly, prices remain relatively low during the winter months with a small spike during spring break month of March.
-I highly recommend you book your accommodation and tours well in advance of your travel.
+Surprisingly, prices remain relatively low during winter, with a small spike during spring break in March.
+I highly recommend that you book your accommodation and tours well in advance of your travel.

 Pike's Waterfront Lodge

-If you insist on mild weather, visiting in May and September is the smart choice.
-Both months will see the weather warm enough to enjoy outdoors, yet it will be not half as crowded as the summer months.
+Visiting in May and September is smart if you insist on mild weather.
+Both months will see the weather warm enough to enjoy outdoors, yet it will not be half as crowded as the summer months.

 Weather in Fairbanks

 Fairbanks is part of the Subarctic climate zone.
-The highest temperature recorded in summer is in July around 73 F, while it comes down to -15 F in January.
-The annual snow is 61 inches, which is more than twice the US average.
+The highest summer temperature recorded is around 73 F in July, while it drops to -15 F in January.
+The annual snowfall is 61 inches, more than twice the US average.

 A round up of the best free and fun things to do in Fairbanks, Alaska on a budget that many people often overlook.